12 Overrated Attractions in Paris to Reconsider?

 However, it can be extremely busy, especially with tourists, which detracts from its charm and authenticity.

-Restaurants and shops have been replaced by tourist-oriented businesses or kebab shops, siphoning a part of this quarter’s unique and traditional character.
+Restaurants and shops have been replaced by tourist-oriented businesses or kebab shops, siphoning a part of this area’s unique and traditional character.

 Alternative: There’s a more relaxed atmosphere at the Canal Saint-Martin which offers charming waterside cafés, independent boutiques and peaceful green spaces.